Featuring exquisite Japanese woodblock prints from the Berndt Collection.

-The technique of Japanese woodblock printing, moku hanga, is identified most closely with the genre of art Ukiyo-e, which is commonly translated as ‘pictures of the floating world’.
+The Japanese technique of woodblock printing, moku hanga, is identified most closely with the art of Ukiyo-e, commonly translated as ‘pictures of the floating world’.

 The Lawrence Wilson Art Gallery hosts a range of performances, artist talks, lectures, curating forums, symposia, conferences and workshops.